sergiocampama/Launchpad/README.md

 	sudo make install 2>&1 | tee moi cd ../..

-Perfect, so all thats left is the microcontroller definitions that are part of msp430mcu and libc that is part of msp430-libc.
+Perfect, so all that's left is the microcontroller definitions that are part of msp430mcu and libc that is part of msp430-libc.
 This files are not downloaded yet.
 What we have are 2 files *.version that define what version to download.
 The generic link to download msp430mcu is http://sourceforge.net/projects/mspgcc/files/msp430mcu/msp430mcu-YYYYMMDD.tar.bz2 and the one for msp430-libc https://sourceforge.net/projects/mspgcc/files/msp430-libc/msp430-libc-YYYYMMDD.tar.bz2 .
 YYYMMDD are replaced by the contents of msp430mcu.version and msp430-libc.version

 	wget http://sourceforge.net/projects/mspgcc/files/msp430mcu/msp430mcu-20110613.tar.bz2
 	tar xjf msp430mcu-20110613.tar.bz2